Gaggia Classic Pro Review. Still The Best in 2022?

 Above, is the important 3 way solenoid valve.

-A lot of home barista Espresso coffee machines work with one of these, to release the pressure from the brew head after pulling the shot.
+The majority of home barista Espresso coffee machines use among these, to release the pressure from the brew head after pulling the shot.

-Previous models had a mechanical valve to do this instead of the solenoid, which aren’t quite as good at doing the job, but which require less maintenance.
+Previous models had a mechanical valve to do this instead of the solenoid, which aren’t quite as good at doing the job, however which require less maintenance.

 The lack of the proper solenoid valve on the newer models after 2009 is one of the main reasons why the general consensus about these models of classic has been: They don’t make them like they used to!